Hoopa, California

-Hoopa (formerly Hupa, Ho-pah, Hoo-pah, Hupo, and Up-pa) is an unincorporated community and census-designated place (CDP) in Humboldt County, California.
+Hoopa (formerly Hupa, Ho-pah, Hoo-pah, Hupo, and Up-pa) is an unincorporated community and census-designated place (CDP) in Humboldt County, California, United States.
 It is located 10 mi south of Weitchpec, at an elevation of 328 ft.
 The ZIP Code is 95546.
+As of the 2020 census, Hoopa had a population of 3,167.

 Hoopa is a rural town located entirely on the federally-designated reservation of the Hupa and serves as the administrative capital of the Hoopa Valley Indian Reservation.
 Hoopa is on the Trinity River.
 Hoopa is in area code 530.

 The Hoopa Valley post office opened in 1861; the name was changed to Hoopa in 1895, to Hupa in 1900, and back to Hoopa in 1902.

 Climate

 The climate is similar to that of nearby Willow Creek.